sunitha1238/READ-LARGE-UNICODE-FILE/README.md

 READ LARGE UNICODE FILES

-USING BufferReader for Reading Large unicode file .
+BufferReader Reads the text line by line and consumpts less memory and time compare to FileInputStream and Scanner .

-BufferReader Reads the text line by line due to this memory consumption is less compare to other Scanner and fileInputStreams
+Here we can see the Different time frames taken in each file Read Approach :